Operating Guidelines

 Use a microphone hanger in your vehicle to avoid sitting on the microphone and inadvertently keying up the system with people all over listening to your conversation.

-If your radio has a TOT (Time Out Timer) please get your manual out and learn how to set it on 3 minutes or less.
+If your radio has a TOT (Time Out Timer) please get your manual out and learn how to set it on 3 minutes (180 seconds) or less.
+Typical setting is 165 seconds, Repeaters are usually at 180 seconds.

-The above example material stolen from the Indepedent Repeater Association web page and NERA.
+*The above example and some material stolen from the Indepedent Repeater Association web page and NERA.